agentauthco/agentauth/packages/agentauth-core/README.md

 We use [@noble/secp256k1](https://github.com/paulmillr/noble-secp256k1) for all cryptographic operations, chosen for its audit history and constant-time implementations.

+> [!NOTE]
-ℹ️ Info: While AgentAuth currently uses secp256k1 for its default identity system — chosen for its ecosystem maturity, developer familiarity, and audit-backed performance — future versions of AgentAuth will **also** support Ed25519-based tokens for broader cryptographic interoperability and enhanced performance characteristics.
+> While AgentAuth currently uses secp256k1 for its default identity system — chosen for its ecosystem maturity, developer familiarity, and audit-backed performance — future versions of AgentAuth will **also** support Ed25519-based tokens for broader cryptographic interoperability and enhanced performance characteristics.

 ### AgentAuth Address (`agentauth_address`)

-**What it is:** A cryptographically stable and secure address derived from the private key using keccak256 derivation.
+**What it is:** A cryptographically stable and secure address derived from the private key using keccak256 derivation, used for signature verification

 ```
 Format: 0x[40 hex characters]